 Reward the Behavior

 In time, you’ll want your cat to stand up on its hind legs on command.
-If you see your cat standing up naturally throughout the day – maybe because it’s curious about something – shout your command and then reward your cat.
+If you see your cat standing up naturally throughout the day, perhaps because it’s curious about something, shout your command and then reward your cat.
 Your cat will begin to associate the command with standing up on its hind legs without needing a treat.

 Cat Breeds That Stand on Hind Legs